Prepared Exclusively for Grape Ape, LLC

 Kittridge Park Villas operates under a 4% LIHTC regulatory agreement (CTCAC CA-1996-915) with an extended use period expiring in approximately December 2027.
 All 38 non-manager units are income-restricted at 60% of Area Median Income.
 The property is professionally managed by Solari Enterprises, a firm specializing in affordable housing compliance with over 40 years of experience.
 Recent capital improvements include a completed soft-story seismic retrofit (2021), a 13.5 KW solar photovoltaic system (2011), EV charger installations (2024), and a Class A/B roof replacement (2009).

 With LIHTC restrictions set to expire in under two years, Kittridge Park Villas presents a rare dual-path investment opportunity.
-A resyndication buyer can pursue new 4% tax credits, tax-exempt bonds, and LAHD grants to recapitalize the property while maintaining its affordable mission.
+A resyndication buyer can pursue new 4% tax credits, tax-exempt bonds, and LAHD grants to recapitalize the property while maintaining its affordable mission and LIHTC property tax exemption.
 Alternatively, a market-conversion buyer can position for post-restriction rent increases on unit turnover, with unrestricted market rents in Reseda currently 10% to 31% above current LIHTC maximums.
 This dual optionality, combined with the LAAA Team's direct transactional experience with comparable LIHTC assets in the San Fernando Valley, provides buyers with a well-understood acquisition basis.

 The subject property is situated in the Reseda community of the central San Fernando Valley, a densely rented, transit-accessible neighborhood within the City of Los Angeles.
 The immediate corridor along Kittridge Street benefits from a Walk Score of 77, with everyday retail, grocery, and pharmacy options concentrated along the adjacent Reseda Boulevard commercial spine.
 Median household income within one mile reaches $77,733, reflecting a stable working-class renter base well-suited to income-restricted housing at AMI-qualified rent levels.